mamun001/terraform_playground_mamun_rashid/README.md

 # terraform_codes

 A sample of Mamun Rashid's Terraform Codes

-each project has its own folder like project_foobar under each project folder, there will, prod, staging, modules, global etc.
+Each project has its own folder: e.g. create_ecs_cluster_and_service

+  Under each project folder, there will, prod, staging, modules, global etc.

 Note: modules folder will be shared between environments.